-Well, I'm a dude, and dudes don't tell stories unless they are about fishing or sports.
+"Well, I'm a dude, and dudes don't tell stories unless they are about fishing or sports.
 But once in a lifetime, even a dude will have a personal story he wants to tell.

 When I met Mel, I was a closet addict.
 My family and friends suspected that I have an addiction but were just too loving and in denial about my condition.
 We were a happy family.
 I never wanted anything.
 My mom stayed at home, taking care of my brother and me, my dad was the man of the house providing for us and setting the rules.
 We were perfect.

 Whoa!
-Who the hell this woman thinks she is!
+Who the hell this woman thinks she is?
 No one knew about my addiction!
 I have thought myself to hide it and manage it so well, how in the hell did she know?”
 I brushed off with “I’ll be your sweet addiction.” although she was twice my age, I played it as she was making a pass on me.
 Well, she put me on the spot, she deserved it.
 Right back at’cha!

 I thought about what she said and how she said it.
 She did not say, “You are suffering from addiction.”
 There was no compassion in her voice.
 She did not see me as a victim.
 I was not powerless; I have chosen the addiction because it served me.
 The question was, can still be the golden boy without the pills?

 So I called the damn woman.
 We talked.
-Everything that I wanted to tell her, she knows.
-It is infuriating to meet “I know it all” and for them to indeed to know it all.
+Everything that I wanted to tell her she knows.
+It is infuriating to meet “I know it all” and for them to indeed know it all.
 It is not pleasant.
-You can’t make excuses, defer, omit the truth.
+You can’t make excuses, defer, or omit the truth.
 My personal “drama” was funny to her.
 You cannot make her believe you, no matter how believable you are, and I am darn charming!

 She gave me homework as if she was my math teacher.
 The things she had me do!
 Paint a rose, with all the damn details with watercolors and ink pen!
 I couldn’t even draw a straight line.
 I had to paint the thing like five times.
-It took me a month to get it right because she asked me to snap a picture of the real rose so that she can compare the likeness.
+It took me a month to get it right because she asked me to snap a picture of the real rose so that she can compare the likeness!

 Breathing exercises, deep abdominal breathing, have you heard of it?
-Neither had I. Read Tolstoy's "War and Peace," oh, she loves to assign reading.
+Neither had I. Then She had me read Tolstoy's "War and Peace," oh, she loves to assign reading.
 It seems that she didn’t have much to do as a child, so she read, and now she thinks we are all illiterate.
 She would say numbers and sentences in different languages I don’t speak and ask me to recite them backward or say the third word first, the second last, etc. Next Mel had me repaint my home.
 Energy colors in the kitchen.
 Focus colors in the office.
 Relaxing for the bedroom.
 And I had to learn how to cook Crème Brulee!
 She asked me to drive to an animal shelter and become a foster parent for a mutt.
 She even told the personnel that I am not fit to take care of a dog just yet, so they shouldn't let me adopt.

 I never met a more incredible or wiser woman.
-Mel is the best mentor money can buy and if I told you there is madness to her method, don't believe me.
+Mel is the best mentor money can buy, and if I told you there is madness to her method, don't believe me.
 It's more like magic.
 Either way, it is highly effective.